csuf-thumbsup/assignment-3/README.md

     cout<< t ;

-I refactored my code and its way way cleaner and easier to follow through plus it goes about beautifying the input in a simpler way.
+I refactored my code and its so much cleaner and easier to follow through plus it goes about beautifying the input in a simpler way.
 If you still want to check out my explanation for the old version of the code then just look at the [old.README.md](https://github.com/csuf-thumbsup/assignment-3/blob/Michael/old.README.md).
 Same goes for the [old.Main.py](https://github.com/csuf-thumbsup/assignment-3/blob/Michael/old.Main.py).

 I still have issues with multiple semi-colons per line and am trying to figure it out... but I'm sure you guys will come up with the answer in c++.